 The Emergency Department can get very busy.
-Most patients are seen and treated, admitted or discharged within 4 hours and the most seriously ill patients will always take priority.
+As you’d expect, we assess patients in order of urgency and not necessarily in order of arrival.
+Most patients are seen and treated, admitted or discharged within four hours and the most seriously ill patients will always take priority.

-A specially trained emergency practitioner (a doctor, nurse or paramedic) will see patients as soon as possible after their arrival.
-They’ll do an immediate assessment of the patient’s condition and go through a patient assessment questionnaire.
+A specially trained emergency practitioner (a doctor, nurse or paramedic) will see you as soon as possible after you arrival.
+They’ll do an immediate assessment of your condition and go through a patient assessment questionnaire.

 If you are very unwell, your GP may arrange for you to come to hospital as an emergency.

 This usually means you will be taken to hospital by ambulance.
-You’ll be brought to the Medical Admissions Unit (MAU), the Surgical Receiving Unit, the Emergency Department at the Royal Cornwall Hospital or the Urgent Care Centre at West Cornwall Hospital.
+You’ll be brought to the Acute Medical Unit (AMU), the Surgical Receiving Unit, the Emergency Department at the Royal Cornwall Hospital or the Urgent Care Centre at West Cornwall Hospital.
 We also have children’s and maternity specialists on hand when needed.

-Depending on the circumstances of your referral and instructions from your GP, you may receive assessment and initial treatment in the Emergency Department, or you may go directly to the MAU or surgical receiving unit.
+Depending on the circumstances of your referral and instructions from your GP, you may receive assessment and initial treatment in Ambulatory Care Unit in the Emergency Department, or you may go directly to AMU or the surgical receiving unit.

 When you arrive a clerk will speak to you or the ambulance crew bringing you to hospital.
 We’ll ask a few questions so that we can provide you with effective treatment and follow up care.